sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 https://your-app-name-here.herokuapp.com/twilio-callback

-Now, every time a message comes in, Twilio will post it to that route.
+Now, every time a message comes in, Twilio will post it to the route /twilio-callback on your server.

 **Step 2 -  Create the Callback Route**

-In our index.js, we now need to create that callback route:
+In our index.js, we now need to create that callback route (/twilio-callback):

 	// this route gets called whenever Twilio receives a message router.post('/twilio-callback', function(req,res){